patrickkeehan/screenshot-as-a-service/Readme.md

 I wanted to run the service on heroku so I adapted the original project a little bit - https://github.com/fzaninotto/screenshot-as-a-service

 * added a Procfile
-* used https://github.com/ddollar/heroku-buildpack-multi so that I could use multiple buildpacks - https://github.com/heroku/heroku-buildpack-nodejs and https://github.com/stomita/heroku-buildpack-phantomjs.git
+* used https://github.com/ddollar/heroku-buildpack-multi so that I could use multiple buildpacks - https://github.com/heroku/heroku-buildpack-nodejs and https://github.com/stomita/heroku-buildpack-phantomjs.git.
+The buildpacks are listed in .buildpacks
 * updated the PATH heroku config:set PATH=bin:node_modules/.bin:/usr/local/bin:/usr/bin:/bin:vendor/phantomjs/bin

 The app is hosted at: http://phantomjs-service.herokuapp.com